 In our day-to-day lives, we don’t often encounter large amounts of cash.

-When we do, it’s usually in the form of a few hundred dollar bills.
+As a rule we don’t hold big amounts of money in cash.
+Usually we deal with a few hundred dollar bills.
 Even in the movies, large amounts of cash are represented by a suitcase stuffed with $100 dollar bills.

 That made me wonder: did higher denomination dollar bills even exist in the United States?